EdFazli/vagrant-packer-ansible-samples/README.md

 2. Open PowerShell and change directory to which you want the vagrant configuration to be located
 3. Run command > *vagrant init centos/8* (This will create vagrantfile in the directory)
 4. Edit the vagrantfile as in the repository
+5. Run command > *vagrant plugin install vagrant-vbguest*
-5. Run command > *vagrant up* to start the VM
+6. Run command > *vagrant up* to start the VM
-6. To test connectivity can run ping command on the VM's private IP assigned
+7. To test connectivity can run ping command on the VM's private IP assigned
-7. Run command > *vagrant ssh* to remote into the VM
+8. Run command > *vagrant ssh* to remote into the VM
-8. Run command > *vagrant reload* to reboot or update the new configuration
+9. Run command > *vagrant reload* to reboot or update the new configuration

 Troubleshooting Vagrant:
 1. Error output = mount: /home/vagrant/data: unknown filesystem type 'vboxsf'
-- Run command > *vagrant plugin install vagrant-vbguest*
 - Run command > *vagrant plugin update vagrant-vbguest*
-- Run command > *yum install virtualbox-guest-x11*

 ### VISUAL STUDIO CODE + GIT
 Download the installer here: